istio/istio.io/content/en/faq/telemetry/telemetry-v1-vs-v2.md

 ---
-title: What are the differences in telemetry reported between in-proxy telemetry (aka v2) and Mixer-based telemetry (aka v1)?
+title: What are the differences in telemetry reported by in-proxy telemetry (aka v2) and Mixer-based telemetry (aka v1)?
 weight: 40
 ---